+In the higher-dimensional setting, Arnaud-Massetti-Sorrentino~\cite{ArnaudMassettiSorrentino2023} considered \emph{Lagrangian periodic graphs} for symplectic twist maps on $\T^d \times \R^d$ for all $d \geq 2$ and, as intermediate results, established properties analogous to the invariant curves listed above.

+The statement of Proposition~\ref{prop:geom RT} below mirrors~\cite[Section 2]{ArnaudMassettiSorrentino2023}, but these two results deal with slightly different scenarios.
+In particular, the cited work assumes that the symplectic map satisfies a \emph{global twist} condition, while, in our setup, the global twist condition does not hold unless the metric is flat.
+As mentioned above, it is also unclear if Proposition~\ref{prop:geom RT} can be generalized to higher dimensions.

+To state the proposition, let us recall that $\Phi^t_g$ denotes the geodesic flow on the tangent bundle $T\T^2$ associated with $(\T^2, g)$, which naturally restricts to the unit tangent bundle $S\T^2$ with respect to the given metric $g$.

-\begin{prop} Suppose $\CT = \Im(s)$ is a rational torus of $(\T^2, g)$ corresponding to a $C^0$ section $s: \T^2 \to S\T^2$.
+\begin{proposition} Suppose $\CT = \im(s)$ is a rational torus of $(\T^2, g)$ corresponding to a $C^0$ section $s: \T^2 \to S\T^2$ as in Definition~\ref{def:RT}.
 Then the following properties hold. \begin{enumerate} \item $\CT$ contains exactly all unit-speed closed geodesics in its homology class.
-In particular, every closed geodesic in $\CT$ is length minimizing within that homology class. \item The section $s$ is Lipschitz; moreover, its Lipschitz constant depends upper semicontinuously on $g$ with respect to the $C^1$–topology. \item (``Twist property'') Let $T>0$ be the common period of orbits in $\CT$.
-For every $x\in \T^2$, the derivative at $u=0$ of the map
+In particular, every closed geodesic in $\CT$ is length minimizing within that homology class. \item The section $s$ is Lipschitz; moreover, its Lipschitz constant depends upper semicontinuously on $g$ with respect to the $C^2$ topology. \item (``Twist property'') Let $T > 0$ be the common length of orbits in $\CT$.
+For every $x \in \T^2$, the derivative at $u=0$ of the map

-has full rank (i.e. rank $2$), where we have denoted by $T_x \T^2$ the tangent space of $\T^2$ at $x$ and $\pi$ the canonical projection $T\T^2 \to \T^2$. \end{enumerate} \end{prop}
+has full rank (i.e., rank $2$), where $T_x \T^2$ denotes the tangent space of $\T^2$ at $x$ and $\pi$ denotes the canonical projection $T\T^2 \to \T^2$. \end{enumerate} \end{proposition}